 Anxiety is a largely physical condition, leaving us with racing hearts and shaky energy.
 Approaching it through the body can be very helpful.
 “Progressive muscle relaxation” is a tool used by therapists to help clients with anxiety.
 It can take as little as ten minutes, and it’s easy to learn (read our article on progressive muscle relaxation).

 Talk to friends you trust, and reach out to a family member you think might help.
 Also consider places like online forums where you can talk to other women going through the same thing (or see if there is a support group in your area).

 Professional support is also highly recommended, particularly if your anxiety is affecting your child, or sees you struggle to leave the house.
 Talk to your GP or book a session with a counsellor.
 If you find the idea of getting out hard, consider doing Online therapy, which means you can do a counselling session in the privacy of your home.

 CBT therapy is particularly recommended for anxiety.
 Its focus is on helping you gain control of your mind and learn to turn extreme thinking into balanced thoughts.

 Do I really need to worry if I think this is me?

 Again, all mothers have moments of anxiety.
 Being a mother is a big responsibility.

 But if your anxiety worsens over time, goes on for more than a few weeks, and seriously affects your capacity to cope, then yes, it really is important to take it seriously.
 If you don’t manage anxiety it can cause panic attacks, major depression, and can also mean your child develops anxiety issues.

 Harley Therapy connects you with warm, professional therapists in central London locations who can help you with postnatal anxiety.
 Not in London or the UK?
-Try our new sister site, harleytherapy.com, where you can book sessions across the UK, or Skype and phone therapy no matter where you are in the world.
+Try our new sister site, harleytherapy.com, where you can book online or phone sessions no matter where you are in the world.